arjunan-k/Medical_Insurance/README.md

 | RMSLE | 8.377 | 8.952 | 8.395 | 8.635 | 8.634 |

 # CONCLUSION
-Based on the predictive modeling, Linear Regression algorithm has the best score compared to the others. <br>
+Based on the predictive modeling, Linear Regression (Fitted Polynomial Regression of Degree 2) algorithm has the best score compared to the others. <br>
 Therefore, Linear Regression algorithm is the best fitted model.